-For the first time since 2005, Americans have a more positive than negative opinion of the former president, according to a recent Gallup poll.
+For the first time since 2005, Americans like former president George W. Bush more than they dislike him, according to a Gallup poll released Tuesday.

 The poll, based on telephone interviews from June 1-4 with 1,529 adults, gave Bush an approval rating of 49 percent, compared with a 46 percent unfavorable rating.
 The polls have a standard deviation of 3 points.